Table of Contents

 One complaint reads, “Too many items expiring within a couple of weeks.
 ALL cans dented.”
 A couple of weeks is acceptable unless you’re buying in bulk (a requirement when it comes to shopping with Boxed).

-We decided to finish this section with a personal review that describes the service in a little more detail.
-Scoping out Money Under 30, we found the reviewer, David Weliver, gave the brand a 9/10 ranking, further breaking it down into these categories:
+I decided to finish this section with a personal review that describes the service in a little more detail.
+Scoping out Money Under 30, I found the reviewer, David Weliver, gave the brand a 9/10 ranking, further breaking it down into these categories: